tetigi/unearthing-clojurescript/README.md

 `lein cljsbuild once` - build the whole cljs project

-`lein clsbuild auto`  - build the whole cljs and watch for changse
+`lein cljsbuild auto` - build the whole cljs and watch for changes